Why You Should Consider Charging At A Reduced Charge Rate

-Fast charging is known to dramatically reduce the life expectancy of your battery.
-As a rule, you should be limiting the times you fast charge your car to only when you need to.
-However, on some vehicles, it’s not possible to slow down the charge (from inside the car), which could be considered a design oversight.
-As a workaround, on a small number of EVSEs/chargers, the charge rate is selectable right down to 6A!
+Fast charging is known to dramatically reduce the the life expectancy of your battery.
+As a rule you should be limiting the times you fast charge your car to only when you need to.
+However, on some vehicles it's not possible to slow down the charge (from inside the car), which could be considered a design oversight.
+As a workaround, on a small number of EVSEs/Chargers the charge rate is selectable right down to 6A!
 This feature is enabled on all our portable EVSE models.

-By charging at or under the capacity of your solar panels and (obviously while the sun is shining), you will only use the sun to charge your vehicle which will essentially mean you are running your car for free.
-Check the table below as to the setting on your EVSE you should select depends on the number and size of your solar array.
+By charging at or under the capacity of your solar panels and (obviously while the sun is shining!) you will only use the sun to charge your vehicle which will essentially mean you are running your car for free.
+Check the table below as to the setting on your EVSE you should select dependent on the number and size of your solar array.

 To charge at anything near 3.3kw (15 amps), you may need a dedicated circuit installed which can cost between $500-$1000 to complete.